ashleyjek/WhaleWatch/README.md

 Whale Watch!

+Description:
-Whale Watch is data visualization module showcasing facts about whales based on their species.
-The data will be presented through interactive visuals and features that will allow the user to navigate between different tabs.
-Each tab will hold one of the six featured species, which will allow the user to explore and access unique details.
-The project aims to provide informative and visually captivating insights into the diversity and significance of whales.
+Whale Watch is data visualization module showcasing facts about whales categorized by species.
+The data is presented through interactive visuals and features that will allow the user to navigate between different tabs.
+Each tab holds one of six species, that will allow the user access unique details.
+The project aims to provide informative and visually captivating insights into the diversity and significance of whales while spreading awareness on whale endangerment.

 Wireframe:
 ![Alt text](wireframe.png)